-PCV of capillary blood: - Method
+PCV of capillary blood: - (done by all students)

-Perform finger pick and collect blood into a heparinized glass capillary tube to about 75% of its length without any air bubble.
-Cover the end, through which blood was collected, by a finger and hold the open end on to a source of heat (spirit lamp) in order to seal the tip.
+Perform finger prick and collect blood into a heparinized glass capillary tube to about 75% of its length without any air bubble.
+Cover the end, through which blood was collected, by a finger and hold the open end on to a source of heat (spirit lamp) in order to seal the tip without heating the blood.
 Once the tip is sealed keep the tube in a groove, the sealed end facing outwards, in the micro centrifuge and note the number.
 The centrifuge will be switched on when sufficient number of capillary tubes are loaded and centrifuged for five minutes.
 After centrifugation, take your tube and read the percentage of packed cells with the help of the Micro-haematocrit reader (instruction for using the reader is found on the back of the reader).

+0.00

 Name [Males] PCV (%) Name[Females] PCV (%)

 1

 2

 3

-4

-5

-6

-7

-8

-9

-10

-11

-12

-13

-14

-15

-16

-17

-18

-19

-20

-21

-22

-23

-24

-25

-26

-27

-28

-29

-30

 Mean

 SD